John Wheelwright: Early life

 John Wheelwright, born about 1592, was the son of Robert Wheelwright of Cumberworth and Saleby in Lincolnshire, England.
 When his father died in 1612, Wheelwright administered the estate, and was also the heir to some property in Lincolnshire.
 His grandfather, also named John Wheelwright, died in 1611 at Mumby.

-In 1611, Wheelwright entered Sidney Sussex College, Cambridge, as a sizar, receiving his B.A. in 1614/5 and his M.A. in 1618.
-At Cambridge University, Wheelwright had noteworthy athletic abilities, and the American Puritan, Cotton Mather (born 1663), wrote, "when Wheelwright was a young spark at the University he was noted for more than an ordinary stroke at wrestling".
-A college friend of Wheelwright was Oliver Cromwell.
+In 1611, Wheelwright entered Sidney Sussex College, Cambridge which shared its Puritan ethos with the other newly established Cambridge college: Emmanuel.
+Entering as a sizar, Wheelwright received his B.A. in 1614/5 and his M.A. in 1618.
+At Cambridge, Wheelwright had noteworthy athletic abilities, and the American Puritan, Cotton Mather (born 1663), wrote, "when Wheelwright was a young spark at the University he was noted for more than an ordinary stroke at wrestling".
+At Sidney Sussex, Wheelwright first met his life-long friend Oliver Cromwell and fellow Lincolnshire man and reverend, William Skepper (1597-c.1650) who, like Wheeelwright, would leave England (1638) to 'find freedom' at the Massachusetts Bay Colony.
+Both Wheelwright and Skepper shared a friend in fellow Puritan and Cambridge contemporary John Cotton.

 Wheelwright was ordained a deacon on 19 December 1619, and the following day was ordained a priest in the Church of England.
 On 8 November 1621 he married Mary Storre, the daughter of Thomas Storre, who was the vicar of Bilsby.
 In April 1623, following the death of his father-in-law, Wheelwright was instituted as the vicar of Bilsby.
-His first wife died in 1629, and was buried in Bilsby on 18 May of that year.
+His first wife died in 1629, and was buried in Bilsby on 18 May.
 He soon thereafter married Mary Hutchinson, a daughter of Edward Hutchinson of Alford, and a sister of William Hutchinson, whose wife was Anne Hutchinson.

 After nearly ten years as vicar, Wheelwright was suspended in 1633 following his attempt to sell his Bilsby ministry back to its patron to get funds to travel to New England.
-Instead of procuring the necessary funds, he was convicted of simony (selling church offices), and removed from office.
+He was convicted of simony (selling church offices), and removed from office.
 After his removal from Bilsby he was likely in Laceby in June 1633 where his daughter Elizabeth was baptized.
 He then preached at Belleau, Lincolnshire, but was soon silenced by the Church authorities for his Puritan opinions.
 Wheelwright left England in 1636 with his second wife, her mother Susanna Hutchinson, and his five living children.